Nakshatra05/Arcanum/README.md

 Users submit swap intents instead of immediate swaps.

-Each intent defines:
+Each intent specifies:

 * An execution window (block range)
 * A minimum delay before execution
 * A minimum acceptable output
 * A set of allowed pools

-Anyone may execute an intent once its constraints are satisfied.
+Any actor may execute an intent once its constraints are satisfied.

 ---